JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 3.85 ns — 33% more registers to beat a target already met — which collapses the whole 32..64 range onto 64.

+A selected delay-axis unit can require several synchronized physical register banks to cut a parallel or reconvergent frontier.
+`_PARALLEL_OUTPUT_FRONTIER` groups raw-operation outputs whose real intervals strictly overlap and end in that unit. `_PARALLEL_BIT_FRONTIER` groups genuine bit requests that strictly cross the same point, provided their equal-width one-cut boundaries all move to one common physical unit after materialization.
+A coherent ancestor output remains preferable when it covers the complete frontier with one bank.
+Every accepted group carries one deterministic group identity, member list, physical unit, and aggregate registered-bit cost: it is one logical cut even though lowering writes several physical banks.
+Final realization checks and non-deepening cleanup validate or remove these groups atomically.

 Bit splitting therefore survives whenever it genuinely pays and is dropped when it only looked like it would on the raster.